1995 Aigio earthquake: Surface faulting

 The Aigion fault showed detectable surface rupturing of less than 4 cm.
 There are two main theories as to how the mainshock occurred.
 The first is that it occurred on the Aigion fault.
 The given length of rupture along the Aigion fault is 6.7-7.2 km.
 The length of visible surface ruptures align with expectations for an earthquake of this size.
 The other theory explaining the mainshock is rupture along a low-angle normal fault 15 km to the northeast of Aigio, and north of the Eliki fault.
 The fault has estimated dimensions of either 9 km east to west, and 15 km along dip, or a length of 12.61 km, with a width of 9.45 km.
 Slip estimates range from 0.87 m to 1.483 m.
-This scenario explains the surface rupture as secondary features created as the result of the high ground motion of the mainshock rather than true slip along the Aigion fault—as proven by GPS and inSAR data.
+This scenario explains the surface rupture as secondary features created as the result of the high ground motion of the mainshock rather than true slip along the Aigion fault—as proven by GPS and InSAR data.
 The study also concludes that the earthquake likely increased the chances of an earthquake on the Aigion fault itself.

 Impact

 The shallow depth and strong ground motion contributed to the death toll and monetary costs.
-The earthquake caused 26 deaths and 60–200 injuries.
-It also left 4,000 people homeless.
-Deaths occurred in two parts of Aigio: at a collapsed apartment on Despotopoulon Street, and in the village of Valimitika where a hotel collapsed.
-Among the dead were 11 French tourists.
-Aigio and Eratini sustained substantial damage, with most occurring in northern Aigio.
-Four buildings collapsed, and between 1,071 and 1,887 houses were damaged beyond repair.
+The earthquake caused 26 deaths.
+Sources disagree on the number of injuries; reports soon after the earthquake claimed 60 injuries occurred, but papers published decades later report 200 injuries.
+The event also left 2,100 homeless in Aigio alone, and 15,000 people total were displaced.
+Deaths occurred in two parts of Aigio: at a collapsed apartment on Despotopoulon Street, and in the village of Valimitika where a hotel collapsed, killing 16.
+At the same hotel, an 8-year-old boy was successfully rescued after being stuck under rubble for 44 hours.
+Among the dead were 10 French tourists.
+Aigio and Eratini sustained substantial damage, most occurring in northern Aigio.
+Six buildings totally collapsed, but reports also differ on how many buildings were damaged beyond repair.
+A 1999 research paper claims 1071 structures were irreparable, and a 2017 conference paper claims this number to be 1887.
 In Aigio, 2.5 percent of all buildings were designated unsafe to enter and many were demolished.
-At least 231 reinforced concrete buildings and 212 masonry buildings required major repair, while 30 concrete and 361 masonry buildings were evacuated.
+In downtown Aigio, at least 163 buildings had non-reparable damage, and a further 443 suffered repairable damage.
 Damage was most prevalent in central and eastern Aigio.
-The event was felt in Athens, Ioannina, Kalamai, Kardhitsa, Kozani, and Kefallinia.
-The aftershock caused additional damage including several building collapses.
+The event was felt in Athens, Ioannina, Kalamai, Kardhitsa, Kozani, and Kefallinia; up to 225 km away from the epicenter.
+The aftershock caused further damage including several building collapses.